Have you ever poured yourself a glass of wine and got ready to sit, relax and unwind only to take a sip and think something isn’t right?

-Drinking corked wine I would avoid it can taste of wet dog or damp basement smell.
+Drinking corked wine I would avoid it can taste of a wet dog or damp basement smell.

 If the bottle wasn’t been stored properly the cork can expand and contract as I mentioned earlier and allow too much oxygen to the wine and it will restart the fermentation process.

-A wine that has been opened and sat for too long without being corked or sat for too long after it had been open can also cause the wine to become oxidized.
+A wine that has been opened and sat for too long without being corked or sat for too long after it had been opened can also cause the wine to become oxidized.